The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 At this point, you’ve done all of the major work to get your home ready to sell.
 Your final task is to get your home ready for listing photos, open houses, and showings.

 Staging is the process of rearranging furniture, adding decor, and generally dressing up your home to appeal to potential buyers.
-According to HomeLight, well-staged homes sell for 13% more than an unstaged space.
+Well-staged homes sell faster and for a higher price as they are more appealing to buyers than unstaged homes.

-Most real estate agents advise hiring a home staging professional at an average cost of $1,500 to $4,000.
+Most real estate agents advise hiring a home staging professional, which costs an average of $1,500 to $4,000.

 Once your home is looking stellar, it’s time to show it off.
-Most homebuyers use online tools during their home search, so you’ll need professional listing photos to grab their attention.
+Most homebuyers use online tools during their home search, with 41 percent of buyers finding images to be very useful, so you’ll need professional listing photos to grab their attention.
 Your agent can refer you to an experienced photographer.
-Professionals typically charge $150 to $350 per hour, and many agents wrap this expense into their commission.
+Professionals typically charge $200 to $400 per hour, and many agents wrap this expense into their commission.

 In case you want to take the photos yourself, here are some tips to remember to produce high-quality listing images: